matildabenac/ikps-projekt/README.md

 Contributors: Lena Novak, Hana Radojčić, Matilda Benac

-Main project document is eemogp_new
+Main project document is MOGP_ensemble

-eemogp is old main project document but it could be useful in future development

-Documents tryingStuff and testing are for testing new functions and new code before it is implemented in the main document
+All other files are for testing new functions and new code before it is implemented in the main document

 In the Dataset folder are datasets and their descriptions that are used in project